South Africa's Fangs & Feathers

 Email [email protected] to get signed up.

-You’ll meet with your guide at Africa Sky Guest House or the OR Tambo International Airport near Johannesburg in the late morning.
+You’ll meet with your guide at Africa Sky Guest House in the morning.
 We then make our way into the Drakensberg Escarpment, which stretches down the eastern side of South Africa to the Eastern Cape Province.
 It’s about a 5-hour drive and we make a lunch stop in the quaint town of Dullstroom or Graskop, depending on our timing.

 After lunch we drive to our chosen resort at Blyde River Canyon Nature Reserve, the third largest canyon in the world.
 The area is wonderfully scenic, with incredible cliffs stepping down to the Blyde River, which runs along the bottom of the canyon far below.
 The resort is situated close to the canyon, offering private view sites and some wonderful nature walks.
 It’s a great place to unwind after your long flight and before the excitement of the Kruger safari begins.